A case for Case A: detailed look at binary black hole formation through stable mass transfer: Method

 For hot, hydrogen-rich stars, \posydon uses the stellar wind mass loss from \citet{Vink+00} with a $(Z/Z_\odot)^{0.68}$ dependence on metallicity \citet{Vink+01}, while for helium-rich hot stars, the Wolf-Rayet-like winds from \citet{Nugis+00} are used.
 Furthermore, for stars reaching the Humphreys-Davidson limit, an enhanced mass loss of $10^{-4} \Msun\,\mathrm{yr}^{-1}$ is applied \citep{Belczynski+10a}. \posydon uses an exponential core overshooting prescription, fitted to match the calibration from \citet{Brott+11}, without overshooting in shell burning and shell convective regions.
 Furthermore, an inefficient semi-convection parameter of $\alpha_\mathrm{sc}=0.1$ is chosen.
+For rotational mixing and internal angular momentum transport, \posydon follows the \texttt{MIST} project \citep{Choi+16}, and a more detail descriptions of the implementation of rotation and internal mixing processes can be found in section 3.2.3 in \citet{Fragos+23}.

+When a star reaches carbon exhaustion, we use the delayed remnant mass prescription of \citet{Fryer+12} to determine the BH mass.
+The choice of prescription impacts the low mass regime of the BH formation, where the amount of fallback differs significantly per prescription.
+Above $M_\mathrm{CO{-}core} \simgt 11 \Msun$, nearly all prescriptions assume direct-collapse of the cores into the BH, and the difference between prescriptions is minimal.
+We explore other remnant mass prescription in Appendix \ref{app:other_SN_prescriptions} to show its impact on the mass and mass ratio distributions.
+The spin of the resulting BH is estimated based on \citet[][see their appendix D]{Bavera+21}, where the collapse of the stellar profile at core carbon depletion and accretion onto a proto-BH of $2.5\Msun$ is followed, including the angular momentum of the infalling matter \citep[see also Section 8.3.4 in][]{Fragos+23}.